RecordEvolution/widget-value/README.md

 ```

 ## Style options
-The following options are available for styling the gauge graph.
+The following options are available for styling the value graph.
-The `sections` option splits the gauge area into by default three same sized sections.
+The `sections` option splits the value area into by default three same sized sections.
 Therefore three different colors can be provided to the `backgroundColor` by default.
 ```
   interface Style {
     needleColor: string,